HarikaTechSavvy/Corona-Virus-vs-Rabies-Virus/README.md

 # Aushadi
-Built a Deep Learning Binary Image Classification Model to classify tablets
+A Deep Learning model to classify between Corona virus and Rabies virus